Hélder Baptista

-Hélder Manuel Elias Domingos Baptista (born 18 February 1972) is a Portuguese retired professional footballer who played as a defensive midfielder.
+Hélder Manuel Elias Domingos Baptista (born 18 February 1972) is a Portuguese former professional footballer who played as a defensive midfielder.

 He amassed Primeira Liga totals of 166 matches and six goals over seven seasons, mainly with Boavista.
 He also spent several years in Spain, with Rayo Vallecano.

 After retiring, Baptista went on to work as an assistant manager.

-Playing career

-Club
+Club career

 Born in Torres Vedras, Lisbon District, Baptista made his senior – and Primeira Liga – debut in the 1991–92 season, appearing sparingly as local club S.C.U.
 Torreense was relegated after finishing third bottom.
 In the following six years, with the exception of 1993–94, spent with the same team, he continued to compete in the top flight, representing S.C.
 Farense, S.C.
 Braga and Boavista FC; he played his first game in the UEFA Cup with the latter side, featuring the full 90 minutes in a 3–2 away win against Odense Boldklub on 10 September 1996.

-In January 1999, Baptista signed with Paris Saint-Germain F.C. in the Ligue 1, but the following transfer window he switched to the Spanish La Liga with Rayo Vallecano, his first match in the latter competition taking place on 22 August when he came as a 73rd-minute substitute for Luis Cembranos in the 2–0 victory at Atlético Madrid, and his maiden goal occurring on 5 December in a 3–2 away loss to Deportivo de La Coruña.
+In January 1999, Baptista signed with Paris Saint-Germain FC in the Ligue 1, but the following transfer window he switched to the Spanish La Liga with Rayo Vallecano, his first match in the latter competition taking place on 22 August when he came as a 73rd-minute substitute for Luis Cembranos in the 2–0 victory at Atlético Madrid, and his maiden goal occurring on 5 December in a 3–2 away loss to Deportivo de La Coruña.

 Baptista contributed nine appearances (eight starts) in Rayo's quarter-final run in the 2000–01 UEFA Cup, but from 2002 to 2004 he also saw the club drop two consecutive levels.
 He retired in 2006 at the age of 33, after one year in the Portuguese third tier with Torreense.

-International
+International career

 Baptista earned six caps for Portugal at under-21 level in one year.
 His last appearance was a 2–1 win over Scotland in the 1994 UEFA European Championship qualifiers on 27 April 1993, where he played as a substitute.